Bio-Prime/documentation/docs/index.md

 Primers are presented in a list and automatically sorted by their Generated name in an ascending order.
 The order can be modified based on any trait, described in detail in the following chapter.
 Only the desired amount of primer data is shown, which can be by checking off boxes in the "View Columns" section in the top right corner.
 User can also check off "select all" to see all the data traits at the same time.

 Details of each primer can be viewed by clicking the box on the left of each primer then choosing "Open Data" on the top right.
-This way primers can also be modified or deleted.
+This way primers can also be modified or deleted, if your assigned role allows you that option.

 ### Searching and Sorting Primer Data